 To fold this easy origami ghost, you will need a square sheet of paper that is white on both sides.
 The larger the paper, the easier the project will be to fold.
-This tutorial uses a sheet of 8 1/2 inch x 11 inch paper cut into an 8 1/2 inch x 8 1/2 inch square.
+This tutorial uses a sheet of 8 1/2 x 11-inch paper cut into an 8 1/2 inch x 8 1/2 inch square.
 See our How to Make Square Origami Paper tutorial for an easy way to do this without measuring.

 If you're planning on folding the ghost as a group activity, it is best to have all of the paper cut before beginning.
-Young children have short attention spans, so you don't want to keep your eager folders waiting any more than what is absolutely necessary!
+Young children have short attention spans, so you don't want to keep your eager folders waiting for any more than is absolutely necessary!
 You may also want to have models of each step of the project handy so the children can see what their ghost should look like as they are in the process of folding.

 Make a Kite Base

 Fold your paper in half along one of the diagonals to make a triangle shape.
 Unfold.
 Fold the left and right sides of the triangle into the middle line as shown in the photo to the left.
 In origami, this form is known as a kite base.
 It is used to make many different types of paper folding projects, including an origami love bird.